 Complaints about schools that have failed to comply with this law should be made with the U.S. Department of Education.*

-Kent State’s Grievance Procedures
+Kent State University’s Grievance Procedures

 You have the right to file a complaint against the person who assaulted you.
-The SRVSS Office can help you understand this process and assist you in initiating a complaint through the Title IX Coordinator.
+SRVSS can help you understand this process and assist you in initiating a complaint through the Title IX Coordinator.

 The University Administrative policy regarding complaints, investigations and hearings of power-based personal violence may be found at University Policy 5-16.2 - Gender Discrimination.

-When the assailant is a student
+Protocol when the assailant is a student.

 Most complaints involving a student go through the Office of Student Conduct following an investigation by a Title IX Deputy Coordinator.